 The department in search of obstacles should list as many of them as possible.
 Completing the following sentence is a good way to begin: “If there was just one thing I could fix that would make things work a lot better, it would be . . .”
 Once done, grouping the answers around common themes will help eliminate duplication.
 Once you have identified the obstacles, prioritize them by choosing the most actionable.

-Not everyone is comfortable with the search for problems as it has a decidedly negative texture.
+Not everyone is comfortable searching for problems as it has a decidedly negative texture.
 In other words, some people become justifiably defensive.
 Instead, you can change the terminology to a review of best wishes.
 Instead of asking, “What is wrong with our department that we’d like to fix?” change it around a bit and ask, “If I had just three wishes for this department, what would they be?”

 Make Your Goals

 Making your goals begins with deciding which of the ideas generated are worthy of pursuit.
-Return to the Great Ideas section on evaluating ideas on page 75.
+Return to the Great Ideas section on evaluating ideas on page Error!
+Bookmark not defined..
 Once you’ve decided what you’re going to do, put the goals into the proper format.
-Return to the plan section on page 85 in the Great Strategies section for information on how to do this.
+Return to the plan section on page Error!
+Bookmark not defined. in the Great Strategies section for information on how to do this.

 Budget